presleyp/Speriment/doc/feature_examples.md

 questions as if they were flattened into one big block.

 ##Add Images, Sound, and Video
-To add images, sound files, or videos to an Item, Page, or Option, put their file names in a list and pass it to the `resources` argument of that component.
+To add images, sound files, or videos to a Page or Option, put their file names in a list and pass it to the `resources` argument of that component.
 Store the files in your project directory and write their filenames relative to the project directory.